 Do not attempt to install, connect power to operate or service this machine without proper instruction and until you have been thoroughly trained in its use by your employer.

 THE FOLLOWING ARE GENERAL GUIDELINES ONLY.
 YOUR SETTINGS WILL PROBABLY VARY FROM THESE

 INLET HOPPER

-Open the internal hopper gate until about 3/4 of the top screen in the top shoe is covered.
+Open the internal hopper gate until about 1/2 to 3/4 of the top screen is covered.